-'''

 ov_msg -s -t core -m debug

-'''

 If you are using an OpenVault version prior to 1.5, the OVLOG file is /usr/OpenVault/var/OVLOG.YYYYMMDD, where YYYYMMDD represents the year (YYYY), month (MM), and day (DD) that the file was created.
-For OpenVault version 1.5 and later, the OVLOG file is /var/opt/openvault/server/logs/OVLOG.YYYYMMDD, where YYYYMMDD again represents the year, month, and day that the file was created.
+For OpenVault version 1.5 and later, the OVLOG file is /var/opt/openvault/server/logs/OVLOG.YYYYMMDD.

-When you have finished debugging the OVLOG file, you can use the following command to reset the messages back to the "information" level:
+When you have finished debugging the OVLOG file, you can use the following command to reset the messages back to the information level: